CNAG-Biomedical-Informatics/pheno-ranker/docs/tutorial.md

 !!!
 Tip "Do I need to create a configuration file?"
     This file only has to be created if you are working with **your own JSON format**.

-    If your format is similar to that to Moviepackets just use that file, making sure you **change the terms** to match yours.
+    If your file format resembles Moviepackets, you can use that file directly.
+Just ensure you **modify the terms** to align with your data.

 ### Creating a configuration file

-To create a configuration file, start by reviewing the [example file](https://github.com/cnag-biomedical-informatics/pheno-ranker/blob/main/t/movie_config.yaml) provided with the installation.
+To create a configuration file, start by reviewing the [example file](https://github.com/cnag-biomedical-informatics/pheno-ranker/blob/main/t/movies_config.yaml) provided with the installation.
 The goal is to replace the contents of such file with those from your project.
 If your movies did not have array-based properties the configuration file will look like this:

 ```bash
 # Set the format